 In 1934, Roosevelt and Burden described Tetrameryx onusrosagris from Papago Spring Cave, Arizona.
 The name Stockoceros was first applied by Frick (1937) as a subgenus of Tetrameryx, but most authors treat it as a genus (Kurtén and Anderson 1980).

 Two species of Stockoceros have generally been recognized: S. conklingi and S. onusrosagris.
 However, there appears to be a question as to whether S. onusrosagris and S. conklingi represent one species or two.
 Roosevelt and Burden (1934:1), in their description of Stockoceros onusrosagris from Papago Springs Cave in southern Arizona, noted that "The horn cores, while notably larger and more branching, are in their general situation and form very much as those of Tetrameryx conklingi Stock of the Pleistocene of New Mexico", and they compared measurements of horn cores, teeth, and four limb bones with conklingi, with conklingi showing smaller measurements.
-Colbert and Chaffee (1939:17) compared Papago Springs Stockoceros extensively with Antilocapra, but limited their comments regarding S. conklingi to "it is much larger and the horn cores are more widely divergent."
+Colbert and Chaffee (1939:17) compared Papago Springs Stockoceros extensively with Antilocapra, but limited their comments regarding it in comparison to S. conklingi to "it is much larger and the horn cores are more widely divergent."
 The Papago Springs Cave Stockoceros span a range of time from 246 ± 19 ka to 31.0 ± 1.0 ka (Czaplewski and Mead et al. 1999).
 Furlong (1943) investigated a large series of Stockoceros from San Josecito Cave, Mexico, and also utilized material from Shelter Cave and S. onusrosagris material from Papago Springs Cave.
 His conclusion (p.
 5) was "[A] review of the present series demonstrates a gradation from the type of horn core found in the young to those with more divergent tines found in older animals.
 Thus there appears to be no valid reason for regarding T. conklingi and T. onusrosagris as specifically distinct."
 Skinner (1942) published a major study of S. onusrosagris from Papago Springs Cave based on remains of at least 125 individuals.

 Suites of measurements of the extinct pronghorns are hard to come by in the literature, making it difficult to determine the likelihood that named forms are separate species (Furlong 1943).
 Stock (1930, 1932) gives ranges for S. conklingi based on a limited number of elements and a few measurements of Capromeryx minor on the basis of one to two specimens.
 Furlong (1943) gives a range of metacarpal length for S. conklingi from San Josecito Cave, Mexico, based on 92 adult metacarpals and resulting in a range of variation that overlaps the few available measurements of S. onusrosagris.
 The difference from Stock's small sample and Furlong's large sample is the difference between 147.5-184.6 and 150.0-202.0.
 Skinner (1942) gave minima, maxima, and means for six limb measurements (unfortunately, other measurements were presented as ratios rather than as raw data).
 In his sample of metacarpals, the size range of 123 specimens was from 179.3 to 202.5 mm (however, judging from his diagrams, his measurements may be a few millimeters shorter than those based on greatest length).
 A few other measurements are available in the literature (Colbert and Chaffee 1939, Frick 1937, Roosevelt and Burden 1934).